Ask the Commish.Com

 Observations:

-There is nothing truly earth-shattering here, as when we look at the total numbers at a high level, we simply see the top 36 fantasy WRs from last season.
-Obviously most of these players will be high in the 2022 rankings with the presumption that they will have another successful fantasy season.
-I have chosen to use 36 as the cut off because that would represent the 36 "starting" fantasy WRs in a 12-team, 3 WR format.
+There is nothing truly earth-shattering here, as when we look at the total numbers at a high level, we simply see the top 40 fantasy WRs from last season.
+Obviously most of these players will be high in the 2023 rankings with the presumption that they will have another successful fantasy season.

-Aside from the usual studs, there were a number of surprise players such as Deebo Samuel, Diontae Johnson and Hunter Renfrow who all posted start-worthy numbers -- that is, finished as at worst a WR2 in 12-team leagues -- but were largely overlooked last year in fantasy drafts.
-Speaking of which... it may seem crazy now, but Cooper Kupp, who will be the top fantasy WR taken in virtually every format, was NOT viewed as such at this time last season.
-In fact, his ADP was that of a WR3 heading into 2021.
+Aside from the usual studs, there were a number of surprise players such as Christian Kirk, Garrett Wilson and Chris Olave who all posted start-worthy numbers -- that is, finished as at worst a WR2 in 12-team leagues -- but were largely overlooked last year in fantasy drafts.
+Speaking of which... note that Gabe Davis did indeed finish as WR24 in standard formats, making him a genuine fantasy WR2 despite the perception that hw was a "bust" in 2022.

-Some of the more disappointing players were DeAndre Hopkins, AJ Brown, Kenny Golladay, and Allen Robinson who were typically drafted with high selections in fantasy drafts yet seriously under-performed (in many cases due to injury).
-It is interesting that the perception of Stefon Diggs and Keenan Allen is that they also under-performed.
-Yet, both of them finished as WR1 in standard scoring leagues, which is about where many of us expected them to finish.
+Some of the more disappointing players were DeAndre Hopkins, Keenan Allen and Darnell Mooney who were typically drafted with high selections in fantasy drafts yet seriously under-performed (in many cases due to injury).

 Receptions